kdpkst/Pandemic-Database/README.md

 script.sql contains both all sql statements to build the database and test data for specific cases.
 click [here](./script.sql) to see the script file.

+## Document
+report.pdf a the report for this coursework click [here](./report.pdf) to see the document.